new-guy/screeps-os/REFACTOR.md

 18. Error handling - catch error and throw it at the end of processing
 19. Get rid of primary/secondary room distinction - just have an array of rooms that are claimed in the colony
 20. Make generic state machine process that Colony, RoomManager, CreepProcess, and MultiCreepProcess inherit from
+21. This.creep.memory comes from process.memory.creepmemory or some shit.
+That means it's doubled up unnecessarily.
+Potentially stop referencing creep memory

 ### ColonyManager Refactor Plan
 - Separate colony-leve logic and room-level logic into different functions